 I live in Sydney (Australia), don’t have a dog named Jack, but do like piña coladas (just ask my mate Simon).
 I enjoy writing scripts that automate, I try to work smarter not harder, I am by design a creative problem-solver, love to show businesses how to leverage technology to give them an edge, and I admire those that play a musical instrument and those that care for people less fortunate than most (the sick, infirm, disabled and the elderly – yep, sad to admit but that’ll be me one day).

-I’ve been playing with databases since the late 1970’s when I coded up my first database app on a Tandy TRS-80 using ISAM and B-Tree techniques in Basic for the local little athletics organisation (yep, showing my age now!).
+I’ve been playing with databases since the late 1970’s when I coded up my first database app on a Tandy TRS-80 using ISAM and B-Tree techniques in Basic for the local Little Athletics organisation (yep, showing my age now!).
 I’d been building S100 bus computers before that, experimenting with D/A interfaces and robotics for fun.
-Then I migrated to writing an elementary DBMS in C under Berkley Unix on mini computers, toyed with Informix under Unix, then moved on to coding apps in Basic and C for the CPM & MPM operating systems on micro computers, then on to IBM PC and IBM-DOS & MS-DOS in the early 19080’s and part of a team that coded a client/server bulk billing app for a national medical firm (I was responsible for the multi-user ISAM DB, replete with my own concurrency and locking techniques).
+Then I migrated to writing an elementary DBMS in C under Berkley Unix on mini computers, toyed with Informix under Unix, then moved on to coding apps in Basic and C for the CPM & MPM operating systems on micro computers, then on to IBM PC and IBM-DOS & MS-DOS in the early 1980’s as part of a pioneering team that coded a client/server bulk billing app for a national medical firm (I was responsible for the multi-user ISAM DB, replete with my own concurrency and locking techniques).
 I assisted with porting the app to Cobol for a TI mainframe and a micro computer.
-After a short stint experimenting with DBase (DOS) and other DBMSs (DB/2 on IBM mainframe) I migrated to SQL Server 1.0, where my first install was on to a proof-of-concept (POC) OS/2 platform (using Token Ring) for a leading Australian Bank circa 1990.
+After a short stint experimenting with DBase (DOS) and other DBMSs (DB/2 on IBM mainframe) I migrated to SQL Server 1.0, where my first install was on to a proof-of-concept (POC) OS/2 platform (using Token Ring) for a leading Australian Bank circa early 1990.
 I’ve been using SQL Server pretty much exclusively ever since (with minor forays into MySQL) and have watched it grow from a wanna-be corporate DBMS to the kick-ass enterprise-ready power-platform it is today.
 Now, if I’d only bought stock in Microsoft back in the day …

 PS/ You can read more about me on LinkedIn